Data security templates and resources

 Template 1: Data and security and IG policy

 Suggested Contract Clause for Individual Staff members: “You may not during or after the termination of your employment disclose to anyone other than in the proper course of your employment or where required by law, any information of a confidential nature relating to the company or its business or customers.
 Breach of this clause may lead to dismissal without notice and/or legal action.
 Guidance on standards expected can be found in the staff code of conduct.”

 Template 4: Data handling procedure

-Template 5: Privacy notice (wording for websites or patient information leaflets) (also alternative versions: Large-print version / A4 version.
+Template 5: Privacy / transparency notice (wording for websites or patient information leaflets for folding) (also alternative versions: Large-print version / A4 version.